Anwar-Rizk/Blogs-Site/README.md

 ## Description

-This is a simple blog site that i can use to add blogs and delete them.
+This is a simple blog site that I can use to add blogs and delete them.

 ## Requirements